Neural-Symbolic-Image-Labeling/Rapid/README.md

 # [KDD 23] Rapid Image Labeling via Neuro-Symbolic Learning
 This is the official Github repository for ``[Rapid Image Labeling via Neuro-Symbolic Learning](https://arxiv.org/abs/2306.10490)'' (KDD2023 Acceptance).

 RAPID is a tool with a neuro-symbolic learning method.
 Rapid combines pre-trained CV models and inductive logic learning to infer logic-based labeling rules with a small amount of labeled data.
 Please look into our [dataset](https://drive.google.com/drive/folders/1gBw0Rn2MfhCbzPZxCVuIld-DmALN9bPA?usp=share_link) here.
+We recommand you to directly use the json data in our data/datasets file, which are generated from the CV model with images as input.

 ![RAPID Overview](https://github.com/Neural-Symbolic-Image-Labeling/Rapid/blob/main/picture/teaser.png)